okayama1/ETC5513_assignment3/README.md

 Work in group of three (same as in Tutorial 8) to create a reproducible and collaborative report where **each team member will**:

-**Select two countries from the data set and choose two research questions to answer**
+**Select two countries from the data set and choose two research questions to answer within their section (please remember that you can use subsections within your section)**

 - Ensure that inside your section you have a **figure** and a **table** that are *both referenced in the text*.
 In addition, add a **paper/book reference** into the text too and **update the bib file** with the reference.
 Write a paragraph with no more than 100-150 words to discuss your answer to the research question in your section referring to the figure and table.
 - To help you with your data wrangling and figures, have a look at the demo template of week 8 lecture.